-To set the local time zone, use the clock timezone zonehours-offset command in global configuration mode.
+To set the local time zone, use the clock timezone zone hours-offset command in global configuration mode.

-The time stamp will be preceeded by an asterisk or period if the time is potentially inaccurate.
-The table below describes the symbols that proceed the time stamp.
+The time stamp will be preceded by an asterisk or period if the time is potentially inaccurate.
+Table 48 describes the symbols that proceed the time stamp.